 Teaching and learning at St Mark’s is outstanding.
 Teachers know each and every learner’s strengths and areas of development.
 Such knowledge is used in lessons to ensure that every student can progress.
 Our UCAS programme at KS5 is supporting students to apply for top universities like Warwick, Oxford and Cambridge.
 Whether a student is a talented leader, gifted writer or avid sportsperson, St mark’s will nurture that God-given talent and make sure it is celebrated.

 Hi I’m Filipe and I am in year 9.
 My favourite subjects are Art and Drama.
 They are very entertaining as art provides me with a lot of challenges and drama helps me with my confidence.
 St Mark's do really well to provide good help.

 I love teaching at St Mark’s.
 Our learners are hardworking and want to achieve their best.
-The relationship between pupils and learners are built on our values of love hope and trust and these values permeate throughout the Academy.
+The relationship between pupils and teachers are built on our values of love, hope and trust and these values permeate throughout the Academy.

 When I first came to this school, I was really nervous and scared, I didn't know what was going on around me.
 After weeks and weeks, I started to know my class, made lots of friend and before I knew it I was in year 8!
 When you have fun you don’t realise how fast time goes.

 I came to St Mark's in year 7 and I made life long friends very quickly, it has become my second home.
 The school has helped me to progress and fulfil my academic potential in my GCSEs and continues to help me grow.

 St Mark's has given me the platform I have needed to progress both academically and personally.
 The teachers work tirelessly in order to ensure you get the best grades, my GCSE's results are testament to that.

 When I first started at St Mark's, they enabled me to go to summer school which allowed me to make friends who were in my class and had similar interests.
 I was nervous on my first day but I quickly learnt that the school was not as scary as it looks.